What kind of training does Dr. Kwong have?

 Why do I need to wear my retainer?

+No orthodontic FAQ page would be complete without addressing retainer use.
 Wearing a retainer holds your teeth in their new, correct positions and prevents them from shifting back to how they were before braces.

 Unmask Your